Analog Man Compressor pedals and mods

 Will these compressors add noise?

 Any pedal that increases gain will increase the existing noise of your equipment, but our compressors themselves do not add significant noise.
 The Juicer is a little noisier than the comprossor though, there is a bit of white noise if you stop playing.
+But we reduced the Juicer's noise quite a bit on rev4 and later versions.

 So I recommend using a high quality power supply or battery